-Today’s POP RESCUE from an uncertain fate is the 2002 debut album from Scottish singer and songwriter, Darius, titled Dive In.
+Today’s POP RESCUE from an uncertain fate is the 2002 debut album Dive In from Scottish singer and songwriter, and star of TV talent shows Popstars and Pop Idol, the late Darius.
 Will this album be Incredible, or will you be drowned out by its din?
 Read on…

 A wise move – giving him a hit album and three top ten hits, and a #21 in the UK.

 The album opens with that debut number one single, Colourblind, an acoustic guitar-led catchy pop song, with Darius’ vocals proving that he’s more than just another Cowell ‘winning’ cover-ballad crooner.
 The song came complete with a lush video that reminds me somewhat of Jason Donovan’s Too Many Broken Hearts (it’s the cliff-top strumming bit that seals it).

 Second single Rushes is up next, and this sees Darius show off a more rockier voice.
 Once again, we’ve got some great guitar here, complimented by strings, bass, and a number of vocal harmonies.
 Whilst not as catchy as Colourblind, it’s still a great track.
 This track reached #5 in the UK singles chart.

 Next up is third single Incredible (What I Meant To Say), and this song feels like something you’d find on the Natalie Imbruglia debut album.
 It’s a slick production musically and lyrically.
 Again, it comes complete with a string section.
 It has a fairly catchy chorus.